w9n/garden/docs/using-garden/hot-reload.md

 If a `source` is specified along with `target`, that subpath in the module's directory is synced to the target instead of the default of syncing the module's top-level directory.

-You can configure several such `source`/`target` pairs, but note that the `source` path must be disjoint, i.e. a `source` path may not be a subdirectory of another `source` path within the same module.
+You can configure several such `source`/`target` pairs, but note that the `source` paths must be disjoint, i.e. a `source` path may not be a subdirectory of another `source` path within the same module.
 Here's an example:

 ```yaml
     sync: